Skip to content

 At least Blacksky is getting attention in the broader conversation about Bluesky, and Fraser's work is justifiably being credited as playing a huge role in leading to so much of Black Twitter moving to Bluesky.
 But even though Fraser deserves all the credit in the world for this, he's not the only one who deserves all the credit in the world.

-Aveta's work – inviting so many key Black tweeters to Bluesky in early 2023, and then speaking out strongly against the anti-Blackness on Bluesky – also provided a critical foundation for Black Twitter's move to Bluesky.
-And unsurprisingly, Aveta has been almost completely erased from the narrative.
+Work by Aveta (aka @aliafonsy.bsky.social) – including their original Black Tech Twitter follow thread as well as inviting so many key Black tweeters to Bluesky in early 2023, and then speaking out strongly against the anti-Blackness on Bluesky – also provided a critical foundation for Black Twitter's move to Bluesky.
+And unsurprisingly, Aveta has been almost completely erased from the broader narrative.
 In fact, as far as I know, Bluesky hasn't ever even apologized to Aveta for the shitty stuff that happeend back then – let alone credited these contributions or looked for ways to help get compensation for Aveta and others for all the unpaid work they did to make Bluesky succesful.

 What's with that?